arashout/ubc-courses/README.md

-# ImprovedUBCTranscript
+# UBC API
-Bookmarklet that builds on top of [crclayton](https://github.com/crclayton) bookmarklet to improve the unofficial UBC Transcript.
+## What it does:
+Beautifies the lacking unofficial UBC transcript with extra information and better formatting.

+## How it does this:
-It does this in four ways:
+It does this in several ways:
-1. Adding a course names columns (Main thing missing from crclayton awesome bookmarklet)
+1. Adding a course names columns
-2. Removing any courses without grades (Will upload a version that doesn't do this, just in case people want that)
-3. Removing unnecessary widgets (calculator), columns (I didn't think the standing column added much information)
+2. Removing unnecessary widgets
-4. Spacing items out better and increasing the width of the table (It will appear as if some columns are cut-off but it looks fine in the print preview)
+3. Spacing items out better and increasing the width of the table
-5. You can also manually edit the course names now to fix mistakes or shorten course names
+4. Allow you to manually edit course names
+5. Optionally allow you to remove unnecessary columns + rows

 ## Instructions